 In both Walt Disney World and Universal Orlando parks all guests and staff are required to wear masks.
 Roller coasters are no exception to this rule and it was at times a struggle to wear them on attractions like The Incredible Hulk Coaster and Rip Ride Rockit.
 Water attractions like flumes and rafts are exempt from this rule to keep guests' masks from getting soaked.
 Those eating or drinking are able to remove their masks, but are politely reminded to put their mask back in place before getting up from their table.
-Most recently, Disney and Universal both updated their mask policy to specify that park visitors cannot walk the parks mask-less while eating or drinking.
+In Walt Disney World, masks can also be removed while taking photos.
+Disney and Universal both updated their mask policy to specify that park visitors cannot walk the parks mask-less while eating or drinking.
 Guests eating or drinking must be physically distant from other groups while doing so.
 This closes a loophole that we did see around the parks where people could get away with walking mask-free as long as they held a drink or snack in their hands.

 In both parks sanitizer was present at every attraction, but in different ways.
 Walt Disney World had sanitizer stations at the entrance and exit of each attraction as well as hand washing stations in some spots.
 Volcano Bay had sanitizing stations at the top of each slide queue.
 Universal Studios and Islands of Adventure seemed much stricter on their sanitizer policy.
 At those parks, a Team Member at each attraction would personally squirt sanitizer into your hands before your ride.
 In fact, sanitizer was a requirement when entering every attraction and restaurant, not just an available option.
 Another difference we noticed was that Universal's sanitizer felt noticeably slimy, a lot thicker than Disney's.
 That slimy feeling seemed to be reactivated anytime water touched our hands (like when it down poured on us that afternoon).